dotpep/tensura-idle-rpg/README.md

-# ASCII CLI Idle-RPG
+# Tensura Idle-RPG

+> An Anime game fandom/franchise: "That Time I Got Reincarnated as a Slime" or just Satoru from Japan that reincornated to Slime, Isekai.

-This is simple Command Line Interface Text-based Idle RPG game.
+This is ASCII CLI Text-based Idle Tensura RPG game.
-Written in C# and .NET framework using OOP.
+Written in C# and .NET framework and Using *Best Practices (not yet).

+## Demonstration

 ## Features

+-

+## Release

+- v1

+- About game
-- Main Menu
+- Rules

+### Install Game .exe

+### How to play?

+### What's next

+> There is some list of idea

-- Progress Saving
+- Ability/Skills

 ## TODO

-- apply Clean Code and Architecture: OOP, SOLID, patterns
+- apply Clean Code and Architecture: OOP, SOLID, Patterns, ECS, MVC, Dependency Injection, State pattern
-- scaling to Telegram/Discord Bots, Web, Engine
+- scaling to Telegram/Discord Bots, Web, Engine, WPF
+- refactoring into modular structure and OOP

 ### TODO: Features